Stray Kids (TV program): Episode 1 (October 17, 2017)

-In the first episode, JYPE decides to determine the new debuting group by having two teams compete - a female trainees' team named 2team, with members selected by the agency, and a Male Project Team—created by long-time trainee Bang Chan.
-Both teams receive compliments after performing at the trainee showcase, but Park Jin-young ultimately picks the Male Project Team, consisting of members Bang Chan, Kim Woo-jin, Lee Min-ho, Seo Chang-bin, Hwang Hyun-jin, Han Ji-sung, Lee Felix, Kim Seung-min, and Yang Jeong-in, as the winner due to their teamwork.
+In the first episode, JYPE decides to select the new debut group by having two teams compete.
+The female trainees form a team called 2team, consisting of Yeji, Ryujin, Chaeryeong, and Yuna, all chosen by the agency.
+The male trainees form the Male Project Team, created by long-time trainee Bang Chan, which includes Bang Chan, Kim Woo-jin, Lee Min-ho, Seo Chang-bin, Hwang Hyun-jin, Han Ji-sung, Lee Felix, Kim Seung-min, and Yang Jeong-in.
+Both teams perform at the trainee showcase and receive positive feedback.
+However, Park Jin-young ultimately selects the Male Project Team as the winning group with their performance of the song "Warrior's Descendant" by H.O.T.

 Episode 2 (October 24, 2017)

 The first mission is revealed; the nine members of the Male Project Team are challenged to compose their own song, as well as perform it, to determine if they can debut altogether without eliminations.
 One week prior to their performance, the members living outside the dorms move in.
 After they settle in, the group goes to the arcade to spend some free time.
 At the JYPE Training Center, the group selects the track they will use for the mission evaluation and starts practicing.
 On the day of the evaluation, the group announces their name, Stray Kids, and their song titled "Hellevator."
 After the performance, Park praises the song's lyrics, arrangement and melody, but mentions that the key is too high for male singers.
 He also notes that there are members who did not meet Park's standards and expectations, which leads to an elimination round.